mikeywaites/kim/docs/quickstart.rst

             # Retrieve all users from DB
             users = db.session.query(User).all()

-            # Create a many-instance of UserMapper, with the overview role
+            # Create a many-instance of UserMapper
-            mapper = UserMapper.many(role='overview')
+            mapper = UserMapper.many()

-            # Get a list of dicts representing each user
+            # Get a list of dicts representing each user in overview role
-            serialised = mapper.serialize(users)
+            serialised = mapper.serialize(users, role='overview')

             # Convert it to json and return it as the response
             return json.dumps(serialised), 200